boyter/boyter.org/content/posts/an-informal-survey-of-12-million-github-bitbucket-gitlab-projects.md

 Having recently read https://mattwarren.org/2017/10/12/Analysing-C-code-on-GitHub-with-BigQuery/ and https://psuter.net/2019/07/07/z-index I thought I would steal some of the format they provided.
 However this raised another question.
 How does one process 10 million JSON files in an S3 bucket?

 The first thought was AWS Athena.
-But since it's going to cost about $2.50 USD per query to query the amount of data I had another ponder.
+But since it's going to cost about $2.50 USD *per query* with the amount of data I had I looked for an alturnative.

 One idea was to dump the data into a large SQL database.
 However this means processing the data into the database, then running queries over it perhaps multiple times.
-This feels wasteful because we could just process the data as we read it once.
+This feels wasteful because we could just process the data as we read it.

 Seeing as I produced the JSON using spare compute, why not process the results the same way?
-So I did.
-Which means
+Of course there is one issue with this.
+Pulling 1 TB of data out of S3 is going to cost a lot.
+In the event the program crashes thats going to be annoying.
+So I wanted to pull all the files down locally.
+However you really do not want to store lots of little files on disk in a single directory.
+It sucks for runtime performance and filesystems don't like it much.

+My answer to this being to pull them into a tar file and then process that.
+Another [Go program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file and done.

-So with that done, what I needed was a collection of questions to answer, which are included below.
+With that done, what I needed was a collection of questions to answer.
+So I crowdsourced my work collegues and came up with some of my own.
+The result of which is included below.

 ### How many files in a repository?

-Start with a simple one.
+Starting with a simple one.
 How many files are in an average repository?
 Do most projects have a few files in them, or many?
-By looping over the repositories and counting the number of files we can then drop them in buckets of 1, 2, 10, 15 or more files and plot it out.
+By looping over the repositories and counting the number of files we can then drop them in buckets of 1, 2, 10, 12 or however many files it has and plot it out.

 ![scc-data process load](/static/an-informal-survey/filesPerProject.png#center)